GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 A `Thing`’s `Location` may be identical to the `Thing`’s `Observations’` `FeatureOfInterest`.
 In the context of the IoT, the principle location of interest is usually associated with the location of the `Thing`, especially for in-situ sensing applications.
 For example, the location of interest of a wifi-connected thermostat should be the building or the room in which the smart thermostat is located.
 And the `FeatureOfInterest` of the `Observations` made by the thermostat (e.g., room temperature readings) should also be the building or the room.
 In this case, the content of the smart thermostat’s location should be the same as the content of the temperature readings’ feature of interest.

 However, the ultimate location of interest of a `Thing` is not always the location of the `Thing` (e.g., in the case of remote sensing).
 In those use cases, the content of a `Thing`’s `Location` is different from the content of the `FeatureOfInterest` of the `Thing`’s `Observations`.
-Section 7.1.4 of [OGC and ISO 19156:2011] provides a detailed explanation of observation location.
+Section 7.1.4 of [OGC and ISO 19156:2011][OGC and ISO 19156:2011(E)] provides a detailed explanation of observation location.

     Req 4    Each Location entity SHALL have the mandatory properties and MAY have the optional properties listed in Table 8-4. http://www.opengis.net/spec/iot_sensing/1.0/req/core/location-properties